desbma/colors/README.rst

 color" setting.

 There are other ways to specify colors.
-Many devices support an idiosyncratic 256-color scheme developed as an ANSI extension in conjunction with the
+Many devices support an idiosyncratic 256-color scheme developed as an extension to the original ANSI codes for the
 `xterm terminal emulator <https://en.wikipedia.org/wiki/Xterm>`_.
-Colors (or grays) from this larger palette can be specified via ``int`` value.
+Colors (or grays) from this larger palette can be specified via ``int`` value (0-255).

 To see them all::